 Although the pilot study has limitations as it was described before, it was useful and provided many suggestions.
-In the observations I managed to observe multiple methods of classroom management have been used by the teachers.
-Similarly, in the interviews many ideas which seem to improve the main study have been provided.
-The pilot study provided general idea about the patterns of the outcomes and made me more positive about the design of the study.
+In the observations I managed to observe multiple methods of classroom management have been used by the

+The pilot study provide design of the study.